-One of the most important things to us as a family is that our children are regularly exposed to people who look like them and love Jesus.
+One of the most important things to our family is that our children are regularly exposed to people who look like them and love Jesus.
 We never want them to get the impression that following Jesus is something that people of "other" races do.
 That's why we've always sought out multiethnic or transracial worship environments.
-This is not to say that you must follow our example and leave your current church.
-However, church is one environment you should consider when trying to help your child build relationships with people of the same race.
+That is not to say that you must follow our example and leave your current church.
+However, church is one environment you should consider when trying to help your children build relationships with people of the same race.